-- 1. The Proposed Ordinary Resolution 8, if passed, will give authority to the Board of Directors to issue and allot ordinary shares from the unissued capital of the Company at any time in their absolute discretion and that such authority, unless revoked or varied at a General Meeting, will expire at the next AGM of the Company. - 2.
-The proposed Ordinary Resolution 9, if passed will allow the Company to purchase its own shares.
+- 2. The proposed Ordinary Resolution 9, if passed will allow the Company to purchase its own shares.
 The total number of shares purchased shall not exceed 10,520,450 shares representing 10% of the issued and paid up share capital of the Company.
 This authority will, unless revoked or varied by the Company in general meeting, expires at the next Annual General Meeting of the Company. - 3.
-The proposed Ordinary Resolutions 10, if passed will approve the Proposed Shareholders' Mandate on Recurrent Related Party Transactions and allow the Company and its subsidiaries to enter into Recurrent Related Party Transactions in accordance with Chapter 10 of the Listing Requirements of the Bursa Malaysia Securities Berhad.
-This approval shall continue to be in force until the conclusion of the next Annual General Meeting or the expiration of the period within which the next Annual General Meeting is required by the law to be held or revoked/varied by resolution passed by the shareholders in general meeting whichever is the earlier.
+The proposed Ordinary Resolution 10, if passed will approve the Proposed Shareholders' Mandate on Recurrent Related Party Transactions and allow the Company and its subsidiaries to enter into Recurrent Related Party Transactions in accordance with Chapter 10 of the Listing Requirements of the Bursa Malaysia Securities Berhad.
+This approval shall continue to be in force until the conclusion of the next Annual General Meeting or the expiration of the period within which the next Annual General Meeting is required by the law to be held or revoked/varied by resolution passed by the shareholders in general meeting whichever is the earlier. - 4.
+The Special Resolution 1, if passed, will amend the Articles of Association of the Company to be in compliance with the Listing Requirements of Bursa Malaysia Securities Berhad.